 control of the center - the four squares (sixteen squares in the extended center) in the center of the board are of the utmost strategic importance in chess.
 Through the center is the shortest route for one's pieces to maneuver, for attack or defense.
-The player who controls more central squares has a big positional advantage.
-See also the Fight for the Center! articles on chessbymail.com.
+The player who controls more of the center has a positional advantage.
+See also the Fight for the Center! article.

 cook - a "cook" is an unanticipated move or variation that spoils a chess problem or composition.
 In actual games, we call a failed mating attack or a spoiled combination due to an unanticipated defensive move an oversight or a blunder, depending on the seriousness of the outcome.

 correspondence chess - games that are not conducted by face-to-face opponents.
 Correspondence games were conducted via mail, telegraph and short-wave radio before the internet.
 Play via email was popular in the early days of the internet, but has now been eclipsed by server chess, with moves exchanged on a web server.
-Today, correspondence play is almost all by web server.
+Today, correspondence play is dominated by server chess.

-corresponding squares - occupation of such squares results in reciprocal zugzwang.
+corresponding squares - the occupation of such squares results in reciprocal zugzwang.
 If Black's king is on the d6 square, then White's king needs to be on the d4 square; each king thus prevents the other king's advance. d4 and d6 are corresponding squares.
 This is a simple example; the theory of corresponding squares is much more complex and explanations can be found in advanced publications on king and pawn endings.

 counter-attack - when a player chooses to react aggressively with his own attack, instead of defending against a threat, it is called a counter-attack.
-Counter-attacks may be immediate, or delayed until the original attack has been repulsed.
+Counter-attacks may begin immediately, or be delayed until the original attack has been repulsed.

 counter-gambit - when Black offers an opening gambit it is called a counter-gambit.
-Well-known examples are the Albin Counter-Gambit, Falkbeer Counter-Gambit and the Greco Counter-Gambit (Latvian Gambit.)
+Some well-known examples are the Albin Counter-Gambit, the Falkbeer Counter-Gambit and the Greco Counter-Gambit (Latvian Gambit.)

 counter-play - A player whose position offers active play (as opposed to passive defense) as compensation for an opponent's advantage elsewhere on the board is said to have counter-play.